Staples Corner

 Staples Corner is a major road junction in London, United Kingdom.
 It is about 6.3 mi north-west from Charing Cross and directly to the west of the Brent Cross crossover.
+It is within the Brent Cross Cricklewood new town.

 It has two linked roundabouts and flyovers, which connect the A406 North Circular Road with the A5 Edgware Road and the start of the M1 motorway.
 Also running through Staples Corner, between the two roundabouts, is the Midland Main Line and Thameslink railway line.

+Since 10 December 2023, it is served by Brent Cross West railway station.

 Construction

 The Staples Corner junction was built in accordance with plans from the 1960s to continue the M1 further south to West Hampstead.
 These proposals, part of the London Ringways Plan, would have seen a three level junction with the M1 as the middle level crossing above the roundabout on a flyover and passing under the A406 flyover.
 South of the junction the motorway would have headed through Cricklewood on an elevated roadway to meet the North Cross Route section of the London Motorway Box (Ringway 1) at an elevated Y-shaped junction.
 Most of the Ringways Plan including the North Cross Route was cancelled in 1973.
 The A406 flyover opened on 18 August 1976.

 Staples Corner is named after the Staples Mattress factory, which was at the road junction from 1926 to 1986.
 Harold Heal commissioned the designing and building of the factory.